-In this article, we'll explore some common issues with text and fonts and let you know how to address them.
+In this article, we'll explore some common issues with text and fonts and guide you on how to address them.
 We'll also cover some unsupported features and how to work around them in Figma.

 Note: If you're using Figma in the browser, make sure you've installed the Font Service and that it's running.
 You can refresh your tab or restart the Figma desktop app or browser to force an update in Figma.